fwoeck/voice/README.md

 primarily for performance and timing reasons.

 Setting up the Voice stack on a physical host is not much different than the installation to a VM.
-You can follow the [Veewee](https://github.com/jedi4ever/veewee)-scripts in [/vagrant.box](/vagrant.box), that were used to prepare a base image for Vagrant.
+You can follow the [Veewee](https://github.com/jedi4ever/veewee)-instructions in [/vagrant.box](/vagrant.box), that were used to prepare a base-image for Vagrant to install the Ubuntu linux.
 To get the Chef-client configured, copy the [/seeds](/seeds) contents to /etc/chef/ on the host and modify node.json and solo.rb according to your needs.

-Please refer to the [Voice wiki](https://github.com/fwoeck/voice/wiki) for detailed instructions on how to install the Voice stack on an external production host (tbd.).
+Please consult the [Voice wiki](https://github.com/fwoeck/voice/wiki) for detailed instructions on how to install the Voice stack on an external production host (tbd.).